 Achievements to date

-Our two local partner NGOs (FNYH on the Spanish and ATN on the Portuguese side) have been buying land for a number of years, so they have secured land tenure with own properties already (at this stage nearly 1 300 hectares) creating the Campanarios de Azaba and Faia Brava reserves.
+Our local partner ATN in Portugal and our previous partner (FNYH in Spain) have been buying land for a number of years, so they have secured land tenure with own properties already (at this stage nearly 1 300 hectares) creating the Campanarios de Azaba and Faia Brava reserves.

-- The Campanarios de Azaba and Faia Brava reserves are pilot areas from which the rewilding process started and took shape.
+- The Campanarios de Azaba and Faia Brava reserve are pilot areas from which the rewilding process started and took shape.

 - Both NGOs were working in the area already before the rewilding initiative, but previously in more traditional ways, however, through their nomination they showed interest in the rewilding concept.
 These areas are now in a transition from traditional farming and traditional ways of biodiversity management, more over to rewilding approaches and rewilding enterprise development.
 This can be seen in the reserves, where on one hand trees were being planted until recently, while on the other hand large herbivores are being introduced and nature tourism development is encouraged.